 Canada has been home to around 9,97,820 Indian students in 2024.
 It is one of the most affordable places to study abroad, but managing your fees requires considerable time and effort.
+Understanding tuition fees in Canada and planning for monthly living expenses such as accommodation, food, and transportation requires careful financial preparation.

 Types of Canada Scholarships for Indian Students

 Canada offers several scholarships to support international students at various stages of their academic journeys.
-The scholarships for international students in canada can be broadly categorised into 3 types based on funding source and the level of study:
+The scholarships for international students in Canada can be broadly categorised into 3 types based on funding source and the level of study:

 | Type of Scholarship | Description |